mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 ): Serializable
 ```

-This will define a so-called JPA entity, which basically represents a row in the "Article" table.
+This will define a so-called JPA entity, which basically represents a row in the "Article" database table.

 You need to add a REST endpoint for the article resource, just create a file `web/src/main/kotlin/com/example/vok/ArticleRest` which will look as follows: